Lunarequest/NightPDF/README.md

 ## Support tiers

-- Tier 1: Linux, garunteed builds and garunteed 100% functionality
+- Tier 1: Linux, guaranteed builds and guaranteed 100% functionality
-- Tier 2: Windows, garunteed builds.
-Functionality is not garunteed
+- Tier 2: Tier 2: Windows, guaranteed builds.
+Functionality is not guaranteed
-- Tier 3: Macos, builds are not garunteed if it breaks fix is not garunteed.
+- Tier 3: Tier 3: Macos, builds are not guaranteed if it breaks fix is not guaranteed

 ## Limitations